dreamorosi/serverless-webhook-hashnode/README.md

-# Hashbridge: extend your Hashnode blog with event-driven serverless functions
+# HashBridge: extend your Hashnode blog with event-driven serverless functions

 Connect your Hashnode blog to serverless AWS Lambda functions and Amazon EventBridge based on events in your Hashnode blog.

-This project is explained in detail in the blog post [Hashbridge: Extend your Hashnode blog with event-driven serverless functions](https://serverlesstypescript.com/hashbridge-extend-your-hashnode-blog-with-event-driven-serverless-functions), the following is a summary of the steps to get started.
+This project is explained in detail in the blog post [HashBridge: Extend your Hashnode blog with event-driven serverless functions](https://serverlesstypescript.com/hashbridge-extend-your-hashnode-blog-with-event-driven-serverless-functions), the following is a summary of the steps to get started.

 ![Architecture Diagram](./assets/architecture-diagram.png)